-Dogs performing the CGC test will need to successfully pass 10 activites.
+Dogs performing the CGC test will need to successfully pass 10 activities.
 These are done in a public area with distractions.
 If the dog gets excited or disruptive it may lead to failing the test.
 Failing the canine good citizen test just means your dog needs more training and it can perform the test again in the future.
 Note that food rewards are not allowed during the test.

 Test 1 – Accepting a friendly stranger.
 The dog owner shakes hands and talks naturally with a stranger.
 Does the dog accept an unfamiliar stranger?
-Does it jump or lunge at stranger?
+Does it jump or lunge at a stranger?

 Test 3 – Allowing grooming.
 This is essential for veterinarians and groomers to feel comfortable working on your dog.
 The dog will be brushed, ears checked and paws raised.

 Test 4 – Loose leash walking.
-This test shows the handlers control of their dog.
+This test shows the handler’s control of their dog.
 The dog should be attentive to the handler and not pull on the leash.

 Test 5 – Walking through a crowd.
 The dog will politely pass by at least 3 people without becoming stressed.

 Test 10- Supervised separation.
 The dog will be left for 3 minutes with another person.
-He should not bark, whine or pace at your leaving.
+He should not bark, whine, or pace at your leaving.